 - Make a risk assessment of how severe someone’s withdrawal will be

-This initial screening will also serve as the basis for putting together an effective long-term treatment plan post-detox.
+This initial screening will also serve as a basis for putting together an effective long-term treatment plan post-detox.

-The next step is to move on to keeping the person stable during the withdrawal process and preventing them from coming to any form of harm.
+The next step is to move on to keeping the client stable during the withdrawal process and preventing them from coming to any form of harm.
 Some methods used to accomplish this include: